Registered Mental Health Nurse

 Purpose of Position

-The post holder will be a nurse for a clinical area and will play an important role in ensuring that you provide high quality person centred and recovery focused care.
+The post holder will be a nurse for a clinical area and will play an important role in ensuring that you provide high quality person centred care.

 The post holder may provide direct clinical care and support to junior team members.